 - Make an obstacle course.
 Indoors or out, toddlers can take turns going over, under, around, and between furniture, boxes, and climbing equipment.

 - Move to music!
 Bounce, sway, clap, march, dance, or play rhythm instruments.
-Teach musical games like “Ring around the Rosie.”
+Teach musical games such as “Freeze Dance.”

 - Exercise together.
 Make it a part of your routine.
 Do stretches before lunch.
-Play in the park or take a walk before the sun goes down (but not too close to bedtime!).
+Play in the park or take a walk before the sun goes down.

 - Keep safety in mind.
 Help toddlers put on hats and mittens for outdoor play in cold weather.
 In hot weather, see that they drink enough water and avoid too much sun exposure.
 If a child has a medical condition that limits active play, a health care provider can suggest ways to help the child be active and safe.
 Check with a health care provider if you have questions or concerns about the physical activities that toddlers can do.

 - Share books about people being active.
 Stories about activities such as sledding, canoeing, dancing, gardening, or playing sports show toddlers the benefits of being fit.